International Freight Forwarding From Texas: Forwarders vs Brokers

+Many shippers confuse freight brokers with international freight forwarders, and the difference decides who actually controls your cargo.
 Texas International Freight is a Texas-based international freight forwarding company licensed by the Federal Maritime Commission.
-We are not freight brokers, and there is a clear difference between the two.
+We are not freight brokers, and the distinction matters to your shipment.
+Which one does your cargo need?

 What Is a Freight Broker?

 A freight broker is an intermediary that matches a customer’s freight needs with freight services.
-Their main characteristics include:
+Their main characteristics:

 - Focus mainly on truck freight